 Yet, looks can be deceiving, and there are products which are seemingly well-engineered, but have faltered and have not lived up to the expectation of the consumers.
 The good thing about Shure is that it does not produce outwardly impressive products.
 On the contrary, Shure and its engineers have made it sure that the built, not just the design of the Shure SE846, is of topnotch built and material.
 If you look at the cable, for example, you would readily notice that it is secured by a firm plastic material that is strongly attached to the MMCX connector and the jack.
 Upon closer scrutiny, you can also readily see the copper wirings that are designed to overcome the rigors of constant usage.

 The design of Shure SE846 is relatively large as an in-ear set of earphones compared to other earphones because each of its earpieces carries four drivers.
 These four separate drivers for each earpiece add a bit of size to Shure SE846.
-This extra size is undoubtedly necessary because Shure SE846 features a very balanced set of armature drivers for a better recreation of bass frequencies.
+This extra size is undoubtedly necessary because Shure SE846 features a very balanced armature drivers for a better recreation of bass frequencies and sound quality.
 With this extra size, the usual question of whether Shure SE846 fits excellently usually comes to the fore.
 Some users of Shure SE846 who had the chance to use other types of in-ear earphones would readily contend that the larger sizes of the earpieces of Shure SE846 creates an issue about how it fits to the ear.
 Some users, however, maintain that this extra size of Shure SE846 is a non-issue.
-Moreover, the MMCX connector permits the memory cable to rotate 360 degrees.
+Moreover, the connector permits the memory cable to rotate 360 degrees.
 This allows for a more comfortable fit, and hence, there is generally no need to adjust the earpieces frequently.
 One downside of Shure SE846, however, lies in its seemingly stiff memory cable.

-The package usually comes with 9 pairs of ear tips of different sizes, shapes, and materials.
-If you remove the ear tips, you can readily access the interchangeable nozzles, and this allows you to adjust the frequency response easily.
+The package usually comes with 9 pairs of ear foam tips of different sizes, shapes, and materials.
+If you remove the ear foam tips, you can readily access the interchangeable nozzles, and this allows you to adjust the frequency response easily.
 You can either make it a bit brighter or warmer.

 Assessing its Performance